 Californians now pay about 55 cents per gallon in taxes, most of that in state and federal excise taxes, levied per gallon, followed by state and local sales taxes, levied as a percentage of purchase price.

 Both MTC and the Association of Bay Area Governments last week challenged area leaders to support an aggressive system to curb greenhouse gas emissions that included congestion fees and parking surcharges for driving in urban areas during peak hours to raise money and prod commuters toward public transit.
-The plan also calls for opening car pool

 By far the most controversial proposal was a "carbon tax" levied on gasoline to help roadways' cash-starved maintenance programs and cut back on the number of miles traveled by motorists.